MichaelZhao21/mikey-bot/README.md

 ## Things it *can* do right now

-- `/addrec`: Adds recommendations based on
+- `/hello` - simple hello response :3

 ## Setup